-It doesn’t matter where you are or what is your state-of-health—this moment is yours to launch your future.
-Your health, happiness and vitality can be influenced by the choices that you make in your diet—starting now—right now.
+It doesn’t matter where you are or what is your state-of-health.
+This moment is yours to launch your future.
+Your health, happiness and vitality can be influenced by the choices that you make in your diet starting now.
+Yes I mean right now.

-- The doctor cannot give you strong bones—but the medicines can surely weaken your bones.
+- The doctor cannot give you strong bones.
+However, the medicines can surely weaken your bones.

-- Strong bones are the result of an all-around healthy lifestyle.
+- They are the result of an all-around healthy lifestyle.

-- Strong bones, good nutrition and a healthy lifestyle are your choice.
+- Strong bones, good nutrition and a healthy lifestyle are a matter of choice.

 - Nutrient-dense foods are your first defense against most of life’s aliments.

-- Brittle bones are quite often caused by modern medicines—maybe inappropriately used.
+- Brittle bones quite often caused by modern medicines.

 - Fragile, brittle or weak bones can be caused by not getting the proper nutrients from your diet.